 Overnight: Cusco | Breakfast

 Cuzco - Puno.
 After an early breakfast, we’ll travel by bus to Puno, passing by the lovely Wacarpay Lake, with spectacular views of the mountains reflected in its calm waters.
 Along the way we’ll make a couple of stops, the first one being in Andahuaylillas to see the Church of San Pedro, which has been given the nickname the Sistine Chapel of the Americas.
-Moving along, we pass through herds of llamas and spectacular landscapes until we get to Ayaviri, an important livestock and textile centre.
+Moving along, we pass through herds of llamas and spectacular landscapes until we get to Ayaviri, an important livestock and textile center.
 Here, we’ll be able to lay eyes on the Temple of Kalasaya, remnants of a Pucara structure.
 After a stop for lunch at a countryside restaurant, we continue on to Puno, our base for the next two nights.

 The following day we take a boat trip on Lake Titicaca to see the remarkable floating islands of Uros.
-These unique islands are made of a certain type of reed called totora, which enables it to float, despite the weight of a civilisation upon it.
+These unique islands are made of a certain type of reed called totora, which enables it to float, despite the weight of a civilization upon it.
 We’ll then move on to Taquile Island, where we can mingle with the Quechua-speaking locals and see the island's archaeological sites.
 Later this afternoon we return to Puno.

 Overnight: Puno | Breakfast x 2, Lunch x 2